 London’s Victorian and Georgian Housing Stock

-London has the highest concentration of pre-1919 housing in England.
-Approximately 35% of London’s housing stock was built before 1919, compared to 20% nationally.
-Many of these Victorian and Georgian properties retain original single-glazed timber sash windows.
-Others have early double glazing from the 1980s and 1990s that is now well past its 20-25 year lifespan.
+London has a high concentration of pre-1919 housing.
+Many Victorian and Georgian properties retain original single-glazed timber sash windows or early double glazing from the 1980s and 1990s.

-The prevalence of sash windows in London means uPVC or timber sash replacements (£800–£1,700 each) are far more common here than in other UK cities where casement windows dominate.
+Older units may now be past their practical lifespan.
+That is why uPVC or timber sash replacements (£800-£1,700 each) are more common here than in cities dominated by modern casement windows.

 FREE QUOTE COMPARISON